6th April The New Tax Year

 Divided Tax Allowance

-The Dividend Tax allowance has been reduced from £1,000 to £500, which means that those who receive dividends above this threshold will pay more tax.
+The Dividend Tax allowance has been reduced from £1,000 to £500, which means that those who receive dividends above this threshold may pay more tax, depending on your total income..

 National Insurance Contributions (NICs)